Izenda7Series/docs-html/_sources/ref/models/QuerySourceCategoryPagedRequest.rst.txt

       -  Description
       -  Note
    *  -  **ConnectionId** |br|
-         string (GUID)
+         string
       -
-      -  The id of the connection containing the query source category.
+      -  The id of the :doc:`Connection`
-      -

 Inherited fields: